5 Steps Strategy to Set Personal Boundaries

 “And this is one of the major questions of our lives: how we keep boundaries, what permission we have to cross boundaries, and how we do so.”
 A. B. Yehoshua

 Our life is dictated by laws, rules, morals, and everything that is approved by society.
-Although there is a necessity for a structure, this set up makes it difficult for our own individuality.
+Although there is a necessity for structure, this in its self makes it difficult to nurture our own individuality.
 Therefor some of us tend to hide behind walls for one reason, to be themselves.

 Now with all the boundaries around us we have learned how important they are and as soon as we feel offended, insecure, or even attacked we scream for more security.
 The authorities as governments, unions, and associations are trying to fill the holes all the time, but it seems an impossible task.
 Maybe not!

 Boundaries are a personal choice too.
 Once we set and maintain our own rules to protect ourselves from everything that is not being supportive to us we might feel much more content with what is going on in our surroundings.
 Here is my 5 steps strategy to set successfully personal boundaries:

 - Be true to yourself!
 This is the first step to setting boundaries.
 Know what you want, what you like, and what you are prepared to invest.

 - Find out what you value!
 There are many ways to do so.
 An easy way is to describe what is important to you.
 Often we recognise values when they are not being met.
 For instance you are really annoyed when somebody lies to you, so you probably value honesty.
 Values help to set boundaries that are true to us, so we can have a more balanced life.

 - Act according to your values!
 Once you have defined your values, you need to act according to them.
 You reap what you sow!
 When you value respect then be respectful of others and so on.
 As long as you live in alignment with your own values others are less tempted to step over your boundaries.